-CBSC is supported by a staff of 15 state employees who are guided by an executive director appointed by CBSC's commissioners.
-CBSC oversees a Coordinating Council of state agency representatives, and Code Advisory Committees consisting of volunteers from the regulated community.
-CBSC also has authority in state law to develop and adopt building standards applicable to various elements of specified state buildings, as well as nonresidential green building standards for which no other state agency has authority.
+CBSC is supported by a staff of 18 state employees, one of whom is the executive director appointed by CBSC's commissioners.
+CBSC convenes a Coordinating Council of state agency representatives and Code Advisory Committees consisting of volunteers from the regulated community.
+CBSC also has authority in state law to develop and adopt building standards applicable to various elements of specified state buildings, as well as nonresidential green building standards for which no other state agency has authority in CALGreen.
+Learn more on CBSC's About Us webpage.